Start9Labs/hello-world-startos/README.md

 Run the following command to install the package:

 ```
-sudo embassy-cli auth login
+embassy-cli auth login
 #Enter your embassy password then run:
-sudo embassy-cli package install hello-world.s9pk
+embassy-cli package install /path/to/hello-world.s9pk
 ```
 ## Verify Install

-Go to your Embassy Services page and select Hello World and start the service.
+Go to your Embassy Services page, select Hello World and start the service.

 #Done